 Don't worry if you're not familiar with RSS feeds; you're not alone!
 If used correctly, RSS feeds can efficiently market and promote your business.
 An RSS feed (which stands for Really Simple Syndication) refers to a Web feed that updates frequently published works, such as blogs or news articles.
 It can also alert users to new content or products on a web site.
 The feeds are usually updated in real time so that users can see articles or works as they are published, which is a great way to receive updated content by-the-minute.
-If all of this sounds confusing to you, this glossary of RSS terms is a great place to start learning RSS.

 To see the feed of your content, a user needs what is called an aggregator.
 Aggregators are programs that allow users to access and read the stories coming from RSS feeds that they choose to follow or syndicate.
 An aggregator can be either web-based (accessed through a web page via your Internet browser) or client-based (a separate program that manages your feeds).
 Some popular web-based aggregators and news readers are Bloglines, Netvibes, and My Yahoo!, and some of the best client-based aggregators are FeedDemon, Feedreader, NewsGator, and NetNewsWire.

 Creating an RSS feed for your site is simple if you have the right tools:

 After you've created your RSS feed, you have to publicize it.
 Submitting your feed to RSS directories is a great way to get others to syndicate your content.
 If you have a popular RSS feed then you'll be driving more traffic to your web site and possibly creating more sales.
 The following sites feature some excellent RSS directories: